 - Meetings – set an achievable agenda.
 Minimise time in meetings.
 Set a goal to be achieved at the end of each meeting.
 Oh, and try not to walk away with too many more tasks!

-- General day to day tasks – firstly work out if you are the right person for the job.
-The amount of times I've heard small business owners moaning about doing their end of year tax!
-Why would you do that when you could pay someone to do it quicker, better and more effectively than you ever could?
+- General day-to-day tasks – firstly work out if you are the right person for the job.
+The number of times I've heard small business owners moaning about doing their end-of-year tax!
+Why would you do that when you could pay someone to do it quicker, better, and more effectively than you ever could?
 Get through your general tasks by clearing out the small ones that can be done in less than two minutes each.
 Then prioritise the others into what needs to be done first because it has a deadline and what needs to be done because it has the most beneficial impact on your business.
-Then, start clearing them out by writing down what you need to do and doing a a good job, but not overdoing it.
+Then, start clearing them out by writing down what you need to do and doing a good job, but not overdoing it.

 What can I do with all this time I now have?

 - Set some goals.
 Can you remember the last time you had goals?
 I used to sigh loudly when my business coach would talk to me about goals because I would always think, ‘As if I'm ever going to have time to do that!'
 But here's the thing: if you don't have clear and measurable goals, how will you ever be able to measure your success?
 Without goals and measurement of those goals, we generally find ourselves treading water with nothing really changing.